bslew/antabTr/readme.md

 This package ports the antabfs program
 (see [VLBI-utilities](https://github.com/evn-vlbi/VLBI-utilities) repository)
 to python3 and implements gathering users' inputs to facilitate machine learning approach to generating antab files automatically.
-It also unifies tabs/spaces convention and introduces experimental processing pipeline and provides support for configuration files.
+It also unifies tabs/spaces convention, introduces experimental processing pipeline and provides support for configuration files.

 This program is developed at Toruń VLBI station.